At Jemez State Historic Site

 Due to the rocky nature of their volcanic landscape, the Jemez had to create products like pottery to trade with their neighbors to supplement their harvests of beans, corn and squash.
 The present-day pueblo was built as a result of continuing Spanish attempts at converting the Jemez to Christianity.
 The Indians opposed the Spanish at every turn and were often punished by Spanish military action.
 Jemez was one of the last tribes to submit to Spanish rule, the people often moving west and hiding out among the Navajo when there were Spanish troops in their area.
 Those who stayed in the pueblo held out for 4 years before being defeated by Spanish guns.
 As a result of the contacts created between the fleeing Jemez and the Navajo they lived among, there are still certain strong ties between the two tribes.

-Walatowa , the primary Jemez pueblo village, was established around 1400 and quickly became a center of trade.
+Walatowa , the primary Jemez Pueblo village, was established around 1400 and quickly became a center of trade.
 Today it is the only village remaining of six major sites that were occupied by the Jemez people before the Spanish arrived.
 Jemez is also the only pueblo remaining that speaks the Towa language.
+When the last few surviviors at Pecos Pueblo were leaving that place they came to Jemez, because they and the residents of the also abandoned Galisteo Basin pueblos also spoke Towa.

 When the Jemez were still living in the Four Corners area most of their potters produced plainware while a few developed a distinctive black-on-white pottery.
 By the time they migrated to the Jemez Mountains that had shifted so that they were only producing a small amount of plainware.
 In the mid-eighteenth century pottery making stopped completely and the Jemez traded with Zia Pueblo for most of their pottery.
 An effort to revive pottery making among the people began in the 1920's but it never took hold and eventually failed completely.